HomeWelcomeAmenitiesEventsCalendarBoardingInstructionRentalsOther ServicesVisit UsLinks

 Applications can be obtained by emailing ellanson@frontiernet.net .
 Applications should be remitted as soon as possible to Lesa Ellanson, 517 Neversink Drive, Port Jervis, New York 12771.

-Our spring and summer curriculum exists for individual horse owners, pony clubs and showing exhibitors.
-Flat work drills utilizing applied dressage prepare horse and rider for competition (whether jumping or dressage), while a command of horsemanship and basic care insure uncompromising animal welfare and rider safety.
-The classroom lectures include equine health and veterinary, stable management, riding disciplines, equestrian history, breed geography, and sports science and safety.
+Classroom lectures are given in equine health and basic veterinary care, stable management, riding disciplines, equestrian history, breed geography, and sports science and safety.
 In addition to these classes, there are field trips, films and documentaries, and prominent equestrian professionals who impart their expertise in regularly scheduled clinics exclusive to New Hope Farms students.

 Horse Rescue and Rehabilitation

 Another aspect of ongoing equine education for the student is rehabilitation and training.
-Occaisionally the students and staff at New Hope Farms will rescue abused or neglected horses and ponies whose temperments are condusive to training and subsequent placement in a new home as a show animal.
+Occaisionally the students and staff at New Hope Farms will rescue abused or neglected horses and ponies whose temperments are condusive to training and subsequent placement in a new home as a show animal or family companion.
 The process of caring for and training such sorrowful creatures embues the students with compassion, patience, discipline, diligence, and the necessity of unconditional love.
 Through such education as well as the investment of time and money, heart and dedication, the students are taught that there is little in the way of "short cuts" when it comes to bringing these equine back from, oftentimes, the brink of starvation.
 Thankfully, these horses earn new, prosperous careers as well-trained, superb quality show animals as a result of the unselfish care of the students and trainers.

 nhfarms@frontiernet.net